Idea-Pool/aws-github-role/README.md

 # aws-github-role

-This project contains a CloudFormation template that creates an IAM role for GitHub Actions.
-The role has specific policy statements and a trusted relationship as defined in the template.
+This project contains a CloudFormation template that creates a IAM roles for Idea Pool GitHub Actions.
+The roles has specific policy statements and a trusted relationship as defined in the template.

 ## Template Details

-The template takes two input parameters:
+The template takes one input parameters:

 - `GitHubAccount`: The GitHub account name

-The template creates a role with the following policy statements:
+The template creates a role for **AWS CDK actions** with the following policy statements:

 - `iam:PassRole` on all resources
 - `sts:AssumeRole` on all `cdk-*` roles

+The template also creates a role for **AWS CLI actions** with the following policies:

+- AWS managed policy `AmazonS3FullAccess`
+- `cloudformation:GetInvalidation` and `cloudformation:CreateInvalidation` on all resources

-The role has a trusted relationship with the GitHub Actions OIDC provider.
+The roles have a trusted relationship with the GitHub Actions OIDC provider.

-The template has two outputs:
+The template has four outputs:

+- `GitHubCDKRoleArn`: The ARN of the CDK role
-- `RoleArn`: The ARN of the GitHub role
+- `GitHubCLIRoleArn`: The ARN of the CLI role
+- `GitHubCDKRoleName`: The name of the CDK role
-- `RoleName`: The name of the GitHub role
+- `GitHubCLIRoleName`: The name of the CLI role

 ## Deployment